maxmatical/ml-cheatsheet/ML tips/NLP/README.md

   - note these are only pre-trained models (so haven't been fine-tuned for ODQA/IR)
   - `Luyu/co-condenser-marco-retriever` is a fine-tuned retriever
 - Easy to plug and play using Haystack/dpr training repo
+- may not work as well in adaptive pre-training? performs worse than base model/mlm

 2. YONO
 - https://arxiv.org/abs/2112.07381